 Table of purposes and associated use cases

-Section 1: Individual Investigations
+Section 1: Investigations

-Subsection 1A: Manual determination of domain status (malicious/compromised)
+Subsection 1A: Determination of domain status (malicious/compromised)

 1A-1 Purpose Name: Manually determine if the domain of a website used for an attack is compromised or registered maliciously

-NEW VERSION: Access information provided during registration or updates to enable security professionals and law enforcement to determine if the domain of a website used for an attack is compromised or registered maliciously.
+USE CASE VERSION: Access information held on a domain name to enable security professionals and law enforcement to determine if the domain of a website used for an attack is compromised or registered maliciously.

 Definition: Determine if domain of website used for an attack (e.g. phishing, exploit, scam, etc.) is compromised, being abused, or registered maliciously.
-Websites used for online abuse fall into one of three categories: compromised - hacked or exploited where unauthorized content is added to the site, abused - some hosting service is misused by bad actor, or registered maliciously by the miscreant directly.
+Websites used for online abuse fall into one of three categories: compromised - hacked or exploited where unauthorized content is added to the site, abused - a hosting service is misused by a bad actor, or registered maliciously by the miscreant directly.
 Determining this status is critical for informing the next steps of an investigation or mitigation.

 Tasks: